Special routes of U.S. Route 20: Fort Dodge business loop

+Illinois

 Freeport business loop

 U.S. Route 20 Business (US 20 Bus.) is a business route of US 20 around Freeport, Illinois.
 In 1988, US 20 was rerouted away from Freeport after a bypass was completed.
 The former routing that ran through downtown Freeport along Galena Avenue and South Street became US 20 Bus.
 The bypass was initially completed as two-lanes with earthworks completed for four-lanes.
 The segment east of Illinois Route 26 (IL 26) was completed as four-lane in the early 1900s with the segment west of IL 26 completed in the late 1990s.

 Rockford–Belvidere business loop

 U.S. Route 20 Business (US 20 Bus.) is the longest business route in Illinois that runs 21 mi from just west of Rockford, Illinois, to just east of Belvidere.
 The route begins just west of Weldon Road and runs as State Street into downtown Rockford, where it is split into two one-way streets (Chestnut Street, Walnut Street, and First Avenue for eastbound traffic, with Jefferson Street and Kilburn Avenue for westbound traffic).
 The route continues east along State Street all the way through Rockford and becomes a two-lane highway between Rockford and Belvidere.
 US 20 is then routed in an outer loop around the city of Belvidere before merging back with US 20 near Genoa Road and I-90 (Jane Addams Memorial Tollway) as Belvidere Road.